The Power of Reverse Mentoring

 Reverse mentoring’s core purpose is to bridge the knowledge gap between generations within an organisation.
 It gained popularity in the 1990s as a way for senior executives and leaders to stay current with technological advancements.

-An example of this is a 21-year-old junior member of staff teaching a baby boomer how to use Snapchat and Tiktok as marketing channels.
+An example of Reverse Mentoring is a 21-year-old junior member of staff teaching a baby boomer how to use Snapchat and Tiktok as marketing channels.

 Together Platform discusses that people often misconstrue sponsorship and reverse mentoring.